 STAPLE FIBER INNOVATION

 Eastman’s brainchild Naia has introduced a cellulose acetate staple fiber, which is likely to generate interest as the demand for comfortable clothing increases.
-It is sourced from sustainably managed pine and eucalyptus forests and plantation and produced in a safe, closed-loop process where solvents are recycled for reuse.
-It is quick dry due to versatile blending options, very soft and cool next to the skin, giving fabrics a longer-lasting comfort.
+It is sourced from sustainably managed pine and eucalyptus forests and plantations, and produced in a safe, closed-loop process where solvents are recycled for reuse.
+It is quick dry due to versatile blending options, and very soft and cool next to the skin, giving fabrics a longer-lasting comfort.
 Naia fibers also consistently reduce pilling and therefore safeguard fabrics against the appearance of fuzz after repeated wash and wear.

 naiafromeastman.com